unclecode/hermes/README.md

 - **Unmatched Speed**: Groq's distil-whisper model transcribes 393 seconds of audio in just 1 second!
 - **Flexibility**: Choose the provider that best suits your needs
 - **Easy Integration**: Use as a Python library or CLI tool
-- **YouTube Support**: Transcribe YouTube videos without manual downloads
+- **YouTube Support**: Transcribe and comment on YouTube videos without manual downloads
 - **Local Option**: Use MLX Whisper for fast, local transcription on Mac or MPS systems
 - **Cloud Power**: Leverage Groq's LPU for the fastest cloud-based transcription
+- **Intelligent Commentary**: Generate insightful video and textual commentaries using advanced AI models

 ## 🙏 Acknowledgements